-(15) REGULATION.-The term 'regulation' means any part of a statement of general or particular applicability of the Secretary designed to carry out, interpret, or prescribe law or policy in carrying out this chapter.

-(16) RURAL AREA.-The term 'rural area' means an area encompassing a population of less than 50,000 people that has not been designated in the most recent decennial census as an 'urbanized area' by the Secretary of Commerce.

-(17) SECRETARY.-The term 'Secretary' means the Secretary of Transportation.

-(18) SENIOR.-The term 'senior' means an individual who is 65 years of age or older.

-(19) STATE.-The term 'State' means a State of the United States, the District of Columbia, Puerto Rico, the Northern Mariana Islands, Guam, American Samoa, and the Virgin Islands.

-(20) STATE OF GOOD REPAIR.-The term 'state of good repair' has the meaning given that term by the Secretary, by rule, under section 5326(b).

-(21) TRANSIT.-The term 'transit' means public transportation.

-(22) URBAN AREA.-The term 'urban area' means an area that includes a municipality or other built-up place that the Secretary, after considering local patterns and trends of urban growth, decides is appropriate for a local public transportation system to serve individuals in the locality.

-(23) URBANIZED AREA.-The term 'urbanized area' means an area encompassing a population of not less than 50,000 people that has been defined and designated in the most recent decennial census as an 'urbanized area' by the Secretary of Commerce..

-§ 5303.
-Metropolitan transportation planning
+- (1511) Regulation.--The term "regulation" means any part of a statement of general or particular applicability of the Secretary designed to carry out, interpret, or prescribe law or policy in carrying out this chapter. - (16) Rural Area.-The term "rural area" means an area encompassing a population of less than 50,000 people that has not been designated in the most recent decennial census as an 'urbanized area' by the Secretary of Commerce. - (1712) Secretary.--The term "Secretary" means the Secretary of Transportation. - (18) Senior.-The term "senior" means an individual who is 65 years of age or older. - (1913) State.--The term "State" means a State of the United States, the District of Columbia, Puerto Rico, the Northern Mariana Islands, Guam, American Samoa, and the Virgin Islands. - (20) State of Good Repair.-the term "state of good repair" has the meaning given that term by the Secretary, by rule, under section 5326(b). - (2114) Transit.--The term "transit" means public transportation. - (2216) Urban area.--The term "urban area" means an area that includes a municipality or other built-up place that the Secretary, after considering local patterns and trends of urban growth, decides is appropriate for a local public transportation system to serve individuals in the locality. - (2317) Urbanized area.--The term "urbanized area" means an area encompassing a population of not less than 50,000 people that has been defined and designated in the most recent decennial census as an 'urbanized area' by the Secretary of Commerce.

+(b) Authority to modify "individual with a disability".-- The Secretary may by regulation modify the definition of the term "individual with a disability" in subsection (a)(5) as it applies to section 5307(d)(1)(D).

+Section 5303 (Includes text of section 20005(b) TOD Pilot Program)

-(a) POLICY.-It is in the national interest-
+(a) Policy.--It is in the national interest---to--